Paul Revere & The Raiders’ Keith Allison has died aged 79

 He was also notable for his contributions to several albums by The Monkees, from their 1966 debut to 1968’s psychedelic ‘Head’.

-Micky Dolenz, Monkees vocalist and drummer, paid tribute to his “good friend” Allison in a tweet, sharing a recent photo of the two musicians together.
+Monkees vocalist and drummer Micky Dolenz paid tribute to his “good friend” Allison in a tweet, sharing a recent photo of the two musicians together.

 So sad to hear about the passing of my good friend Keith Allison.